What are Isofix child car seats?

 Do all Isofix seats fit in Isofix cars?

-Ah if only life were that simple!
-No, unless you have an i-Size seat and i-Size car (for more information on i-Size please read our i-Size advice guide) then you will still need to check whether a car seat fits your car (and any other cars it might be used in).
+If only life were that simple.
+No, unless you have an i-Size seat and i-Size car (for more information please read our i-Size advice guide) then you will still need to check whether a car seat fits your car (and any other cars it might be used in).
 Most of the main manufacturers have a fit finder, which is a good starting point, but it's still really important to actually try out the car seat in your car before you buy.

 Visit our guide on how to fit a child car seat for tips and checklists.